dash-/git-wrapper2-promise/README.md

 ### git.commit(msg)

-Commits staged changes with the given `msg` as the commit message.
+Commits staged changes with the given `msg` as the commit message and returns a promise for a pre-processed child process object.

   * `msg`      String.
 Body of the commit message.